 This post will be your go-to guide to get to know more of Dominican Republic and what awaits you from amazing beaches, places to visit, how to move around to delicious food to try in the Dominican Republic.

-Read here best Dominican Republic sim card for tourist, Dominican Republic packing list, drinks in Dominican Republic, Dominican Republic desserts, best Dominican Republic sim card, drinks in Dominican Republic, best Dominican Republic food, best restaurants in Punta Cana, best restaurants in Santo Domingo, best restaurants in Puerto Plata and vegetarian food in Dominican Republic
+Read here best breakfast in Dominican Republic, best Dominican Republic packing list, drinks in Dominican Republic, Dominican Republic desserts, best Dominican Republic food and vegetarian food in Dominican Republic

 1. IS IT SAFE DOMINICAN REPUBLIC?

 Is it safe travel to Dominican Republic?
 If you are traveling from a Western country to Dominican Republic.
 If you will be vigilant and act accordingly and responsibly you will not have any problem, just use common sense.
 Try to be cautious when withdrawing money in the ATM take a look around, avoid walking around at night and take a taxi instead.
 So yes!
 It is safe to travel in Dominican Republic.

 2. EASY VISA IN DOMINICAN REPUBLIC

 Easy Visa for Dominican Republic US Citizens and European countries have visa up to 30-days for tourist without visa.
 You will have to pay for a tourist card $10 USD but lately it’s included in the air ticket.

 Read here our article for the Schengen Visa Philippines where Rachel explained step-by-step how to get Schengen Visa Philippines.